 Seasons are of course reversed from the USA and Europe – game viewing being best from June to September, but it is enjoyable year round.

-Safaris to South Africa can also conveniently include add-on safaris in Botswana, Zimbabwe, Zambia and Namibia – it just depends on how much time you have!.
+Safaris to South Africa can also conveniently include add-on safaris in Botswana, Zimbabwe, Zambia and Namibia – it just depends on how much time you have!

-Getting there: There are direct flights on Delta / SAA from Atlanta and New York, or one can transit through Europe.
+There are direct flights on Delta / SAA from Atlanta and New York, or one can transit through Europe.

 Table Mountain – Cape Town: This ancient majestic granite mountain towers 3,565 feet above Cape Town, and dominates the scene for miles around.
 There is a cable car to ascend, an excellent alternative to a tough 3 hour hike.
 Clouds rest on top on many days to form the famous table cloth.
 The Waterfront area of the city, on the harbor’s edge is the most popular area to stay, home to two of Africa’s top hotels, Cape Grace and One and Only.
 Cape Town has a long and fascinating history, with many old buildings in addition to the spectacular coastal scenery all around it, particularly on the drive down to the Cape of Good Hope and Cape Point.
 Cape Town itself deserves at least a 3 day stay, with a night or two added on in the world-famous nearby wineland areas of Stellenbosch, Franschoek and Paarl.